Minimum Support Price Scheme

 How MSP is decided?

-The government decided the support prices for various agricultural commodities after taking into account the following:
+The government decides the support prices for various agricultural commodities after taking into account the following:

 - Recommendations of Commission for Agricultural Costs and Prices